fenago/data-analysis-pandas/lab_guides/lab_7.md

 Summary
 =======

 In this lab, we saw how building Python packages for our analysis applications can make it very easy for others to carry out their own analyses and reproduce ours, as well as for us to create repeatable workflows for future analyses.

-The `stock_analysis` package we created in this lab contained classes for gathering stock data from the Internet (`StockReader`); visualizing individual assets or groups of them (`Visualizer` family); calculating metrics for single assets or groups of them for comparisons (`StockAnalyzer` and `AssetGroupAnalyzer`, respectively); and time series modeling with decomposition, ARIMA, and linear regression (`StockModeler`).
-We also got our first look at using the `statsmodels` package in the `StockModeler` class.
-This lab showed us how the `pandas`,
-`matplotlib`, `seaborn`, and `numpy` functionality that we\'ve covered so far in this course has come together and how these libraries can work harmoniously with other packages for custom applications.
-I strongly encourage you to reread the code in the `stock_analysis` package and test out some of the methods we didn\'t cover in this lab to make sure you have the concepts down.

 Exercises
 =========